nurulhudaapon/blog.nurulhudaapon.com/cm4r34vsv000008ky4fao3fz7.md

 # Saint Martin Tour

-**January’24** — Thanks to my awesome university friends for organizing the smooth tour.
-Initially there weren’t enough tour-mates to be found, but at the end we ended up with 20 people on the tour and for everyone enjoyed the tour.
+**January’24** — A big thanks to my amazing university friends for organizing such a smooth and memorable tour.
+Initially, it was challenging to gather enough participants, but in the end, we had a group of 20 people, and everyone thoroughly enjoyed the experience.

+We spent five days on the island, with each day bringing its own unique activities.
+From cycling and playing football to multiple barbecue parties, every moment was filled with fun and excitement.
+I missed out on a few activities because, once again, I couldn’t take a full vacation and had to spend some time working.

+Despite that, the tour was absolutely fantastic and particularly special as it was my first trip with both my siblings and university friends.

+Here is more on [Saint Martin Island](https://en.wikipedia.org/wiki/St._Martin%27s_Island).

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1734175206181/7627cfc7-86c3-4f41-b40b-b3cd60cc7660.png align="left")